devlaming/mgreml/README.md

 In addition, `mgreml` considers the estimates to have converged if the root mean squared sum of the gradient vector (taking scale of traits and sample size into account) is below 10<sup>&minus;5</sup>.
 For conceptual ease, we refer to this criterion as length of the gradient.
 The option `--grad-tol` can be used to specify a different treshold.
 We do **NOT** recommend deviating from 10<sup>&minus;5</sup> by more than one order of magnitude.
 E.g. you could use `--grad-tol 5E-5` or `--grad-tol 1e-6`.
 However, we de **NOT** recommend e.g. `--grad-tol 1E-9`, as such a threshold requires a degree of convergence that is often beyond numerical precision, nor do we commend e.g. `--grad-tol 0.01`, as this is too lenient; the optimisation procedure simply has not converged when the latter convergence criterion is met.

-Finally, input files following the options `--pheno`,  `--covar`,  `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
+Input files following the options `--pheno`,  `--covar`,  `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
 Just make sure to be consistent within each file.
 Also, (1) when your labels (e.g. phenotype labels or FID and IIDs) contain spaces, make sure the file is not space-separated and (2) when those labels contain commas, make sure the file is not comma-separated.

-As a final remark, note that the command `python ./mgreml.py -h` shows that these options all have modifiers, such as `nolabelpheno`, to indicate when headers (e.g. phenotype labels) are absent using (e.g. using options `--pheno myphen.txt nolabelpheno` and  `--covar-model mycovmodel.txt nolabelpheno nolabelcovar`).
+Finally, that the options `--pheno`,  `--covar`,  `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` have modifiers `nolabelpheno`, `nolabelcovar`, and `nolabelfactor` to indicate when headers (e.g. phenotype labels) are absent.
+E.g. the following options are possible in `mgreml`: `--pheno myphen.txt nolabelpheno` and  `--covar-model mycovmodel.txt nolabelpheno nolabelcovar`).
 However, as `mgreml` is a multivariate method, we strongly recommend always providing headers to `mgreml`, so everything is labelled in terms of input as well as output.

 ## Updating `mgreml`